dansmyers/ProgrammingWithAI/Activities/B-HTML.md

 The port number could be any integer from 0 to 65535, but most common web applications have standardized port numbers.
 It's traditional for web servers to run on ports 80 and 8080.

-**Stop the server**.
-After you've viewed the page, use CTRL + c in the terminal to stop the server.
+**Keep the server running and the tab with your page open**.
+As you make changes in the sections below, you can refresh the page to see the updates.

 ### Page contents